emilyriederer/website/content/post/grouping-data-quality/index.md

 [^5]: Transformations should probably never assume this.
 Any real ETL process using this data would like have to account for incompleteness in an automated fashion because it really is not a rare event.
 Again, we are simplifying here for the sake of example

-[^6]: For example, the maximum of a set of numbers is the maximum of the maximums of the subsets.
-Thus, if my data is distributed, I can find the max by comparing only summary statistics from the distributed subsets instead of pulling all of the raw data back together.

-[^7]: For example, Great Expectations does offer conditional expectations which can be executed on manually-specified subsets of data.
+[^6]: For example, Great Expectations does offer conditional expectations which can be executed on manually-specified subsets of data.
 This could be a tractable solution for applying data checks to a small number of categorical variables, but less so for large or ill-defined categories like user IDs.
 More here: <a href="https://legacy.docs.greatexpectations.io/en/latest/reference/core_concepts/conditional_expectations.html" class="uri">https://legacy.docs.greatexpectations.io/en/latest/reference/core_concepts/conditional_expectations.html</a>

-[^8]: This is less possible for tools like `dbt`/`dbt-utils` where tests are defined by SQL scripts.
-In this set-up, separate, similar testing macros would have to be defined.
+[^7]: Like, in the case of `Great Expectation`'s python-based API, writing custom code to partition data before applying checks, or, in the case of `dbt`/`dbt-utils` writing a custom macro.

+[^8]: For example, the maximum of a set of numbers is the maximum of the maximums of the subsets.
+Thus, if my data is distributed, I can find the max by comparing only summary statistics from the distributed subsets instead of pulling all of the raw data back together.